DoclerLabs/openstack/openstack-installer/docs/installation.rst

 - Generate the secrets

   - Edit group_vars/all/secrets.yml, if you want pre-defined passwords for some items, add it to the file.
+The possible items can be found in scripts/secrets.yml.template.
-  - Auto-generate the passwords which are left empty in secrets.yml:
+  - Auto-generate the missing password entries in secrets.yml:

 ::